MicrosoftDocs/cpp-docs/docs/standard-library/year-month-day-class.md

 The number of months to add.

 *`dy`*\
-The numbers of years to add.
+The number of years to add.

 ### Return value